-In the absence of APMC reforms, contract farming and private procurement is virtually absent.
+In the absence of APMC reforms, contract farming and private procurement are virtually absent.

-- Record productions of sugarcane, ground nuts, and vegetables were seen but wastage was higher as export opportunities shrunk.
+- Record productions of sugarcane, groundnuts, and vegetables were seen but wastage was higher as export opportunities shrink.

 - Indian farming suffers from excess cropping of water-intensive crops like sugarcanes in dry areas.
-This is one of reason for agricultural and farm distress.
+This is one of the reasons for agricultural and farm distress.
 The high dependency on Monsoon adds to worry.

-- The recent initiative from government which has emphasized the crop diversification and climate-appropriate agriculture and cropping are helping the shift from switch to value added and less water intensive crops.
+- The recent initiative from the government which has emphasized crop diversification and climate-appropriate agriculture and cropping are helping the shift from the switch to value-added and less water-intensive crops.